lblod/app-openproceshuis/README.md

 In addition to the aforementioned services, a range of others are also essential to the stack.
 All of them are listed in [this overview](#overview-of-services), and can of course also be found in [`docker-compose.yml`](./docker-compose.yml).

+> ⚠️ **Warning:**
+> Organization data is being automatically inserted and updated by the OP consumer.
+However, the following organizations are not part of OP and are thus inserted through migrations: Digitaal Vlaanderen, Vanden Broele and VVSG.
+If for any reason the organizational data gets removed to be reintroduced afterwards, it should not be forgotten to also insert those three organizations again.

 ## Getting started

 ### First run